-- Be inclusive of the needs of United Way's many stakeholders and supporters including Community Partners as well as donors, volunteers, businesses, local government, the faith-based community, nonprofits, and community groups; - Create a model and a plan that works throughout Nash and Edgecombe counties;

-- Be careful of moving too fast: build the understanding and capacity of our Community Partners and other nonprofits so that they are adequately prepared to fully participate; - Make our communication and education efforts transparent and two-way. - Pay attention to the capacity and structure of UWTRR as well as the nonprofits in our community.
-Do not create something that exceeds what we are capable of doing well. - Learn from the journey of other United Ways as they have transitioned to some form of a community impact model.
+- Be inclusive of the needs of United Way's many stakeholders and supporters including Community Partners as well as donors, volunteers, businesses, local government, the faith-based community, nonprofits, and community groups; - Create a model and a plan that works throughout Nash and Edgecombe counties; - Be careful of moving too fast: build the understanding and capacity of our Community Partners and other nonprofits so that they are adequately prepared to fully participate; Make our communication and education efforts transparent and two-way. - Pay attention to the capacity and structure of UWTRR as well as the nonprofits in our community.
+Do not create something that exceeds what we are capable of doing well. - Learn from the journey of other United Ways as they have transitioned to some form of a community impact model. - Be sure that we are bringing the necessary voices to the table that can help craft the conversation in a broad enough manner that represents all sectors of the community.

-The Planning Committee recognizes that the transition to this Community Impact Plan in Nash and Edgecombe counties will not be easy or without challenges along the way.
-United Way has long traditions of supporting the community in one particular way and change is never easy.
-We have lots of work to do within our own house as we change our systems and processes and we have high expectations for our Community Partners and others as we put greater emphasis on delivering concrete results in the areas of education, income and independence, and health.
-We also know that collaboration can be both frustrating and fruitful.
+The Planning Committee recognized that the transition to this Community Impact Plan in Nash and Edgecombe counties would not be easy or without challenges.
+Much work has been done within our own organization to change our systems and processes, and we have higher expectations for our Community Partners and others as we put greater emphasis on delivering concrete results, in an inclusive way, in the areas of education, income & independence, and health.

-Despite the challenges, we believe that benefits of using this Community Impact Plan far outweigh the challenges.
-By more effectively and strategically using community resources, all of us in the two counties will be better able to see the results of our investment of time, talent, and financial resources.
-With greater collaboration across agencies, we believe that there will be less competition for resources and a greater opportunity to test new ideas and innovative strategies that make the twin counties better for all of us.
+By more effectively and strategically using community resources, all in the two counties will be better able to see the results of our investment of time, talent, and financial resources.
+With greater collaboration across agencies, we believe that there will be less competition for resources and a greater opportunity to test new ideas and innovative strategies that make the twin counties better for all.
+Details of our Community Impact Plan are outlined in four sections: